selmaohneh/selmaohneh.github.io/content/post/fake-it-till-you-make-it-shipping-your-ideas/index.md

   - "azure"
 ---
 ## Procrastination
 I recently decided to start a new side-project.
 It’s an app for android.
-I often have ideas for great apps — but I only ever shipped a few.
+I often have ideas for handy little apps — but I only ever shipped a few.
 Why is that?

 Right after an idea emerges, I immediately start to think about architecture and technical details.